Skip to Content

 “In the past, researchers have mainly looked at how much physical activity to do, the number of minutes, or the intensity of physical activity,” Patel said in a statement.
 “Now with one in three Americans having a wearable device, we’re gaining the ability to look at exercise at the minute-by-minute level, and that opens a lot of doors in terms of new analyses.”

 Still, the researchers stress that this finding is only an association.
-Biological factors like hormones, sleep, and/or genetics could play a confounding role, as could behavioral or psychological factors.
+Biological factors like hormones, sleep, and genetics could play a confounding role, as could behavioral or psychological factors.
 For example, people who prioritize healthy living in general might be more likely to get an early workout.

-While the debate about morning versus evening workout times will continue to live on, there’s one thing that all experts agree on: getting some kind of physical activity is key to better health outcomes.
+While the debate about morning versus evening workout times will continue to live on, there’s one thing that all experts agree on: Getting some kind of physical activity is key to better health outcomes.
 “Any exercise is going to be better than no exercise,” said Patel.

 So if you’re considering adopting a new exercise regimen, don’t sweat the timing.
 Just get out there and move.